Maine mass shooter was alive for most of massive 2-day search, autopsy suggests

 Card had been known to law enforcement for months as family members and others became increasingly worried about his mental state.

+“I believe he’s going to snap and do a mass shooting,” the reservist wrote in a text.

-A deputy twice visited Card’s house, calling for backup on the second visit, but Card didn’t come to the door.
-Under Maine’s “yellow flag” law, officers have discretion to seek to put someone in temporary protective custody and begin the process of removing the person’s access to guns.
+A deputy twice visited Card’s house in Bowdoin, calling for backup on the second visit, but Card didn’t come to the door.
+Under Maine’s “ yellow flag ” law, officers have discretion to seek to put someone in temporary protective custody and begin the process of removing the person’s access to guns.

-But that never happened.
-A sheriff said the deputies who visited Card didn’t have legal authority to break down the door and take Card if he refused to answer the door.
+That never happened.
+A sheriff said the deputies who visited Card for a wellness check didn’t have legal authority to break down the door and take Card.

 What happened after the deputies’ visit remains unclear.
 The sheriff’s office canceled its statewide alert seeking help locating Card a week before the killings.